 The New York Times: 10 July 1921.

-According to the Chairman of the Greek Relief Committee Frank W. Jackson, by 1917 some 700,000-800,000 Greeks were deported mainly from the coastal regions to the interior of Turkey.
-The death toll from these deportations was high.
-With the Ottoman Empire's defeat in WW1, prominent leaders of the C.U.P Party were given death sentences in Ottoman Courts-Martial for their role in organizing the massacre of Greeks, Armenians and Assyrians during the war.
-But the post-war formation of the Turkish Nationalist movement under the leadership of Mustafa Kemal Atatürk interrupted the proceedings to bring these perpetrators to justice.
-Instead, the Kemalist Nationalists continued the C.U.P policy of massacring and deporting Greeks which culminated in the burning of the city of Smyrna (today Izmir) to the ground and the expulsion of all remaining Greeks from Turkey.
-All able-bodied Greek males were refused exit from Turkey and were sent to the interior where most perished in slave labor camps or were massacred.
+According to figures compiled by the Ecumenical Patriarchate, by 1918, 774,235 Greeks had been deported from their homes, many of them to the interior of Turkey, never to be seen again.
+Following the Ottoman Empire's defeat in WW1, prominent leaders of the CUP were given death sentences in Ottoman Courts-Martial for their role in organizing the massacre of Greeks during the war.
+But the post-war formation of the Turkish Nationalist movement under the leadership of Mustafa Kemal Atatürk interrupted proceedings to bring the perpetrators to justice.
+The Kemalist Nationalists continued the CUP policy of persecuting Greeks which culminated in the burning of the cosmopolitan city of Smyrna (today Izmir) to the ground and the expulsion of all remaining Greeks from Turkey.
+All able-bodied Greek males were refused exit from Turkey and instead were sent to the interior where most perished in slave labor camps or were massacred.